Charles H. Barth: Career

 Upon graduation, Barth was commissioned in the 12th Infantry where he took part in the campaign against Geronimo, the notorious Apache.

-He had frontier duty from 1881-1882 and again from 1887 until 1889.
+He had frontier duty from 1881 to 1882 and again from 1887 until 1889.
 In 1899, Barth went to the Philippines with his regiment and was cited for gallantry in action.

-From September 1903 to December 1905, Barth was an instructor in military art at the infantry and Cavalry School at Fort Leavenworth.
+From September 1903 to December 1905, Barth was an instructor in military art at the Infantry and Cavalry School at Fort Leavenworth.
+While in that assignment, he published his translation of Major General Otto F. W. T. von Griepenkerl's Letters on Applied Tactics in 1906.
 In 1908, he graduated from Army War College and was retained as an instructor.
 He became a thirty-third degree Mason on October 20, 1909.

 In the fall of 1910, he had a second tour of duty in the Philippines, then was at the Presidio in Monterey until October 1912, when he was promoted to lieutenant colonel.
 He became adjutant general in Atlanta, Georgia and from there went to Laredo, Texas.
 He then did a third tour in the Philippines, where he commanded in Manila.

 On August 5, 1917, Barth was promoted to brigadier general and from August to October 1917 he commanded Camp Jackson, in South Carolina.
 From July to October 1918, he trained the Seventh Infantry Division at Camp MacArthur, Texas and took it to France where he commanded it in action at Metz shortly before the armistice.

 When arriving back to the United States, Barth commanded the 62nd Infantry Regiment at Camp Lee, Virginia.
 This regiment was mustered out and he went back to the Philippines for his fourth and last tour of duty there.
 When returning to the States, he received his promotion to brigadier general.

 Barth retired on December 28, 1922, after which he was appointed governor of the National Military Home at Fort Leavenworth where he served until his death.